prestodb/rfcs/RFC-0004-jdbc-join-pushdown.md

 *) Currently we planned to validate postgres (oss) connector and db2 (IBM) connector.
 Validation is required for all Jdbc Connector.

-*) Cost based Join Pushdowm is not handled now

 ## [Optional] Other Approaches Considered